randomcanary/driving-behavior-cloner/README.md

 ## Driving Behavior Cloner
 ### Preet Singh
 This repository contains my work on Udacity’s Behavior Cloning project in their Self-Driving Car program, The python notebook contains the code to train a convolutional neural net pipeline on user-recorded driving data in a simulator.
 The model outputs steering values which can be fed back to the simulator so the car can ‘drive’.
+A video, **video.mp4** of the neural-net system ‘driving’ the car is also included in the repository.

 **Environment:** Python 3, Keras + TensorFlow, OpenCV